 The Firebelly 30ºF down backpacking quilt is designed for the cold-weather, active adventurer.
-Our newest version is designed to adapt to any environment as a minimalist sleeping bag, top quilt, hammock underquilt, or your go-to insulator for travel.
-With our new buttery-soft Atmos X™ fabric and responsibly-sourced DownTek fill, the Firebelly brings comfort wherever you roam.
+Our newest version adapts to any environment as a hands-free poncho, minimalist sleeping bag, top quilt, hammock underquilt, or your go-to insulator at camp.
+With our buttery-soft Atmos X™ fabric and responsibly-sourced DownTek fill, the Firebelly brings comfort wherever you roam.

 Complete your setup:

-The Firebelly 30ºF backpacking quilt features Downtek™ responsibly sourced, water-repellent down.
-The down is treated with PFC-free bluesign® approved chemistry, for water to bead up and rolls right off.
-Downtek™ down absorbs 30% less water and dries 60% faster than untreated down, retaining more loft and keeping you warmer after exposure to moisture.
+The Firebelly is the quilt of choice for camping in temperatures at or above 30ºF.
+This quilt is packed with 750-fill power, water-repellent, Responsible Down Standard (RDS) certified duck down.
+The down is treated with bluesign® approved, durable water repellent (DWR) finish, free from all PFCs.
+Downtek™ absorbs 30% less water and dries 60% faster than untreated down, retaining more loft and keeping you warmer after exposure to moisture.

 - 1 x Firebelly 30°F

 - 1 x Rolltop stuff sack

 - 1 x Upcycled storage bag

 L 88 in x W 55 in